-.
-Institution has specified procedure to collect and analyze data on student learning outcome; the following points are adopted by the institute in this context:

-- Midterm and continuous evaluation comprising of weekly internal tests, assignments, term paper and seminar presentations. - Annual system of examination for all courses - Seminar presentation by students.
+- .
+Institution has specified procedure to collect and analyze data on student learning outcome; the following points are adopted by the institute in this context: - Midterm and continuous evaluation comprising of weekly internal tests, assignments, term paper and seminar presentations. - ❖ Annual system of examination for B.Com and B.A.
+III classes and Semester system of examination for the rest of classes. - Seminar presentation by students.

-Institute as taken following steps to overcome barriers:
+Institute has taken following steps to overcome barriers:

-- Providing question bank of various subjects to the students. - Timely Redressal of students' grievances. - By showing answer books to students to make them understand their relative strengths and weaknesses. - Minimum attendance limit for students to minimize absenteeism.

-Extra classes for weak students to solve their problems.
+- Providing question bank of various subjects to the students. - Timely Redressal of students' grievances. - ❖ By showing answer books to students to make them understand their relative strengths and weaknesses. - ❖ Minimum attendance limit for students to minimize absenteeism. - Extra classes for weak students to solve their problems.